back

 Your product is brilliant.
 Your passion is infectious.
 But your packaging… well, let’s just say it’s not doing you any favours.

 You can’t hide behind the shelf whispering, “psst… mine’s better,” to someone in yoga pants, half-distracted, comparing labels while scrolling on their phone.
-You can’t staple yourself to every box and beg people to notice.
+Stapling yourself to every box to beg people to notice isn’t an option either.

 Your packaging has to do the flirting for you.

 Because whether they’re scrolling online or wandering the aisles half-thinking about dinner, your dream customers are making split-second decisions.
-And they’re not just buying what’s best — they’re buying what looks worth it.
+They’re not just buying what’s best, they’re buying what looks worth it.

 Why Your Packaging Isn’t Selling (Yet)